mvolkmann/blog/src/neovim.md

 "https://github.com/nvim-treesitter/nvim-treesitter", "nvim-treesitter" %}
 integrates Tree-sitter with Neovim and provides functionality such as syntax highlighting based on the tokens that Treesitter reports.
-Syntax highlighting is one of the main motivations for using Tree-sitter.
+A common motivation for installing Tree-sitter is to get the best syntax highlighting from a theme that is compatible with Tree-sitter.

 To install and configure Tree-sitter: